How My Hobby App Inspired a Feature in My Favorite Word Game

 Ending thoughts

 When I’ve told friends and family about this whole experience, some have given a reaction along the lines of: “Wait, you’re letting them use your idea for free?”.
-I understand the sentiment and know it comes from a good place, but really look at this situation from a different perspective.
+I understand the sentiment and know it comes from a good place, but I look at the situation from a different perspective.

-The goal of this project was always simply to something fun and useful, share it with the right people, and make the world a tiny bit better in the process.
-I never really wanted to make any money off of this project, I just wanted to do something fun for the sake of building, and the good of the community.
+The goal of this project was always to something fun and useful, share it with the right people, and make the world a tiny bit better in the process.

 And it turns out, when you do that, good things follow.
 In the end, I built and shared an app I genuinely wanted to exist, my favorite word game got a huge upgrade inspired by my personal workflow, and I got a cool connection, a public shout-out, and some free merch to boot!